elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-role-did-art-criticism-play-in-shaping-public-perception-and-who-were-some-key-critics-and-their-contributions.md

 url: /learn/education-studies/questions/what-role-did-art-criticism-play-in-shaping-public-perception-and-who-were-some-key-critics-and-their-contributions
 score: -1.0
 related_article1:
-    id: 159760
+    id: 159767
-    title: Define avant-garde movements and discuss their key characteristics and impact on the art world.
+    title: >-
+        How did industrialization and modernization lead to changes in artistic techniques and styles, and what were some key innovations?
     subject: Education Studies
-    url: /learn/education-studies/questions/define-avantgarde-movements-and-discuss-their-key-characteristics-and-impact-on-the-art-world
+    url: /learn/education-studies/questions/how-did-industrialization-and-modernization-lead-to-changes-in-artistic-techniques-and-styles-and-what-were-some-key-innovations
 related_article2:
-    id: 159791
+    id: 159759
-    title: How did the curriculum and focus of art academies evolve, and what impact did this have on artistic development?
+    title: >-
+        In what ways did industrialization, modernization, and urbanization challenge traditional art and lead to the emergence of new artistic practices?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-curriculum-and-focus-of-art-academies-evolve-and-what-impact-did-this-have-on-artistic-development
+    url: /learn/education-studies/questions/in-what-ways-did-industrialization-modernization-and-urbanization-challenge-traditional-art-and-lead-to-the-emergence-of-new-artistic-practices
 related_article3:
-    id: 159768
+    id: 159797
+    title: >-
-    title: Discuss the role of artists in society and how social movements influenced art during the evolution of artistic professionalism.
+        What role did artists play in society, and how did social movements influence art during the evolution of artistic practices?
     subject: Education Studies
-    url: /learn/education-studies/questions/discuss-the-role-of-artists-in-society-and-how-social-movements-influenced-art-during-the-evolution-of-artistic-professionalism
+    url: /learn/education-studies/questions/what-role-did-artists-play-in-society-and-how-did-social-movements-influence-art-during-the-evolution-of-artistic-practices
 related_article4:
-    id: 159769
+    id: 159796
-    title: Identify key movements and figures in 19th-century art history and their influence on contemporary art.
+    title: >-
+        How did industrialization and modernization lead to changes in artistic techniques and styles?
     subject: Education Studies
-    url: /learn/education-studies/questions/identify-key-movements-and-figures-in-19thcentury-art-history-and-their-influence-on-contemporary-art
+    url: /learn/education-studies/questions/how-did-industrialization-and-modernization-lead-to-changes-in-artistic-techniques-and-styles
 related_article5:
-    id: 159791
+    id: 159790
-    title: How did the curriculum and focus of art academies evolve, and what impact did this have on artistic development?
+    title: >-
+        What was the purpose of art institutions and academies, and how did they contribute to the professionalization of artists?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-did-the-curriculum-and-focus-of-art-academies-evolve-and-what-impact-did-this-have-on-artistic-development
+    url: /learn/education-studies/questions/what-was-the-purpose-of-art-institutions-and-academies-and-how-did-they-contribute-to-the-professionalization-of-artists
 ---

 &nbsp;